Skip to main content

 Location

-If you can include the postcode, Totaljobs matching technology can find relevant candidates by location.
+If you are able to include the postcode, Totaljobs matching technology can find relevant candidates by location.

-You’re more likely to get a higher number of applications if you can be specific.
+You’re more likely to get a higher number of applications if you can be specific when it comes to salary and benefits.

 List the key responsibilities of the role